aha79/raspberrypi-peripherals/readme.md

 - Writing to DLEN resets the internal state machine, in the sense that new bytes can be transmitted.
 This however does not reset DONE.

+### DLEN register

+After each byte has been transmitted, the DLEN register is decremented by one.
+When DLEN reaches 0, the transfer is considered finished and DONE is set to 1.

 ### RXD

 This bit means that the rx-fifo is non-empty, i.e. contains at least one byte.